Masters

 Admissions to the MCP Program

 Admission to the MCP Program is highly competitive.
 Approximately 55-60 new students enroll each year from an applicant pool of about 400+.
 Of these, 30 percent are international students, approximately 50 percent are women, and about 20 percent of domestic students are from underrepresented minority groups.
-Most applicants have strong academic records coupled with some field experience.
+Most applicants have strong academic records coupled with some work in the field.
+One strength of the program is the diverse work experiences that participants in each cohort bring and we strongly encourage applicants to pursue meaningful work experience after their BA degree before applying to the graduate program.
 Also considered are promising applicants who are changing fields.

 For more information, please visit the Admissions page.